-People who are more socially connected to family, friends, or their community are happier, physically healthier and live longer, with fewer mental health problems than people who are less well connected.
+People who are more socially connected to family, friends, or their community are happier, physically healthier, and live longer, with fewer mental health problems than people who are less well connected.

-It’s not just the number of friends you have, and it’s not whether or not you’re in a committed relationship, but it’s the quality of your close relationships that matters.
+It’s not just the number of friends you have, and it’s not whether or not you’re in a committed relationship, but the quality of your close relationships that matters.
 Living in conflict or within a toxic relationship is more damaging than being alone.

 As a society and as individuals, we must urgently prioritise investing in building and maintaining good relationships and tackling the barriers to forming them.
 Failing to do so is equivalent to turning a blind eye to the impact of smoking and obesity on our health and wellbeing.